 10 Reasons Gardening is Good for Your Health

 Have you ever thought of gardening as a sport?
-Maybe not, but in all reality you can get quite a work out!
+Maybe not, but in all reality, you can get quite a workout!
 Gardening is not only a great way to stretch your food budget and add some color to your yard, but it is ideal for your health.
-How you ask?
+How do you ask?
 Below you will find ten reasons why gardening is good for health and can improve your quality of life.
 Can a simple garden provide all of this and fresh peppers?
 You bet it can!

 Take a look at all of the reasons gardens can aid us in our quest to be healthy and for the cost of mere pennies.
 If you have not planted a garden yet, you are going to be itching to do so after you read this.

 1. Gardening is excellent cardio.
 Think you won’t work up a sweat in the garden?
 Try pulling weeds, tilling, and hauling out water for an hour.
 You use muscles all over your body and face various resistances that strengthen you from the inside out.
 Get tips on being a healthier you this year!

 2. Vitamin D, anyone?
 The sun is a great source of natural vitamin D. Of course, you still want to take precautions and use sunscreen and a hat to protect yourself, but a little sun in moderation while weeding or watering can give you a dose of energizing vitamin D!

 3. Take in natural oxygen.
 Plants produce oxygen and purify the air.
 Spend time in your garden and breathe in the wonderful, clean air being produced by your plants every second!
 Learn about why we love our houseplants.

 4. Have at some herbs.
 Save a little space to plant herbs in your garden.
 Herbs are great for a variety of remedial teas, aromatherapy, and for adding nutrition and vitamins to your recipes.
 When you grow herbs, you are developing a way to live naturally healthy.